My 88×31-pixel buttons!

 IKEA Blåhaj (blue shark) and the transgender flag | IKEA – BLÅHAJ product photo |

-All the chips are 40-pin DIPs unless otherwise mentioned.
+All chips are 40-pin DIPs unless otherwise mentioned.

 | Button | Description | Based on |